Mental Health

 For those who have experienced trauma here are some examples of what your music probably sounds like:

 I am assuming you have what I call ‘Sad Eyes’ in photos.
 I also assume you have an internal ache that is always there.
 It is like a hole that you fill with music, drugs or something else.
 I’m truly sorry for whatever it was you have experienced or are experiencing in your life.
 Depending on how long you have been experiencing trauma and have been internalizing your problems, your musical tastes could have grown sadder, darker, or angrier than the above songs.
 As you work with your therapist to heal, try to draw lines on your music.
-So for rock music – only soft vocals, non psychotic guitars, and no satanic content.
-For rap music limit violence and aggression.
+So for rock music – only soft vocals, non psychotic guitars/lyrics, and no satanic content.
+For rap music pay attention to the song topic and lyrics and avoid the bad ones.
 Music significantly affects your inner mental state – your thoughts and emotions.
 If you listen to angry music, your vibe is angry.
 If you listen to sad music your vibe is sad.
 The more you internalize your problems and the more of this kind of music you consume, the worse you will get.
 You think it is comforting you, but in reality you continue to get sadder, angrier and more hateful at the world.
-This process continues until you end up in a place you don’t want to be.
+This process continues until you end up in a place that you don’t want to be.
 This is why it is important to give therapy a try.
 They will help you to actually process your trauma and heal from it in real and meaningful ways.
 As you heal, try to mix in more positive music.
 Try the following song by Michael Franti & Spearhead.
 You will notice that it has the opposite effect on your mental state – it uplifts your mood instead of keeping it down.

 Finally God sees your pain and wants you to come back to Him.